Arshak Fetvadjian: Biography

-Fetvadjian was born in Trebizond in 1866, in the then Ottoman Empire.
-He attended a national art institute in the city of his birth and continued his studies at the State Fine Arts School (Imperial Academy of Art) in the capital at Constantinople, which had only been recently opened by an Armenian sculptor named Yervand Voskan.
+Fetvadjian was born in Trabzon in 1866, in the then Ottoman Empire.
+He attended a national art institute in the city of his birth and continued his studies at the State Fine Arts School (Imperial Academy of Art) in the capital at Constantinople, which had only been recently opened by an Armenian sculptor named Yervant Vosgan.
 Fetvadjian graduated from the academy in 1887 and pursued higher learning abroad: he left for Rome and was admitted to the San Luca Art Academy, where he was taken under the wing of Italian painter and sculptor Cesare Maccari.

 Fetvadjian's artistic talents were brought into the public spotlight when he participated in the Italian national art exhibition in 1891.
-His studies would later take him to Vienna (1891–1895) and later Saint Petersburg.
+His studies would later take him to Vienna (1891–1895) and later St Petersburg.
 In Russia, he participated in art exhibitions and joined the Russian Artists' Society.
 Throughout the early 20th century, he continued to hold exhibitions, and his artwork was seen on displays at the Louvre (1919, 1920) and the Victoria and Albert Museum.